 The following legal services programs provide BWLAP services:

 The Disability Benefits Project (DBP) was created by the Legislature in 1984 to provide legal assistance to low-income Massachusetts residents who have been wrongfully denied federal disability benefits or who have had their benefits unfairly reduced or terminated by the Social Security Administration.
-In FY11, the DBP closed 1,192 cases, winning federal SSI/SSDI benefits for its clients in 88 percent of cases in which a decision was made, bringing $606,889 in federal reimbursement to the Commonwealth and $,072,793 to clients.
+In FY13, DBP closed 976 cases, winning federal SSI/SSDI benefits for clients in 81 percent of cases in which a decision was made.
+The project brought $488,850 in direct federal reimbursement to Massachusetts as well as $6,312,979 in payments to clients over just the first year of benefits.
 In addition to offering assistance in individual cases, DBP advocates provide training for consumers, social service workers and the private bar.
 DBP advocates have significant expertise in Social Security disability matters and have conducted trainings throughout the state and the country.

 The following legal services programs provide DBP services:

 The Medicare Advocacy Project (MAP) operates from legal aid offices across the Commonwealth, assisting elders and persons with disabilities in obtaining the Medicare and Medicare-related health insurance coverage to which they are entitled.
 MAP advocates represent Medicare beneficiaries with individual issues and in groups to address policy issues.
-In FY11, MAP represented 774 Massachusetts elders and people with disabilities.
+In FY13, MAP represented 479 Massachusetts elders and people with disabilities.

 The following legal services programs provide MAP services: